 24) Keep carrots and beets fresh by storing them in sand.

-This is an old trick farmers used because sand absorbs moisture and keeps vegetables fresher, longer.
+This is an old trick that farmers used because sand absorbs moisture and keeps vegetables fresher, longer.
 The root food storage bin pictured above is available from Gardner’s Supply and here is how to extend the life of root vegetables by using sand or sawdust.

 25) Grow green onions indefinitely.